sc0ttkclark/wp-admin-ui/README.md

 ### Table lists

-Similar to WP_List_Table but not an extension of it, WP Admin UI provides functionality that allows for:
+This functionality is ssimilar to WP_List_Table but not an extension of it.

 * Creating a list table of data
 * Sorting of any column (SQL mode only)
 * Filtering of any column (SQL mode only)
 * Pagination of data
+* Delete items in table
+* Reorder items in table
+* Custom actions

+### Add / Edit / Duplicate / View screens

+This functionality is similar to the post editor but not an extension of it.

+* Add new item
+* Edit item
+* Duplicate existing item with add new form
+* View item
+* Custom actions

 ### Exports